-John J. Dooner, Jr. MARKETING AND STRATEGIC COMMUNICATIONS LEADER Mr. Dooner recently established The Dooner Group, a marketing communication consultancy, and serves as Chairman Emeritus of McCann Worldgroup ("McCann"), a company he formed in 1997, and of which he had been Chief Executive Officer from its founding until 2011.
-Independent Director since 2011 Age: 71 Board Committees: Nominations - Chair Compensation Specific Qualifications, Attributes, Skills and Experience:
+John J. Dooner, Jr. MARKETING AND STRATEGIC COMMUNICATIONS LEADER

+Mr. Dooner recently established The Dooner Group, a marketing communication consultancy, and serves as Chairman Emeritus of McCann Worldgroup ("McCann"), a company he formed in 1997, and of which he had been Chief Executive Officer from its founding until 2011.

+- Nominations Chair - Compensation